rajendradanve/connectfour/README.md

  # **About**
- Connect four is classic game which is not only fun to play but also required stragergic thinking.
+ Connect four is a classic game that is not only fun to play but also required strategic thinking.
-Pokeball connect four uses Pokeball theme with this game.
+Pokeball connects four uses Pokeball theme with this game.
-This is 2 player game and game board has 7 wide and 6 high grid cell where player put the his coins.
+This is 2 player game and game board has 7 wide and 6 high grid cell where player put his coins.
-First player who able to put four of his coins either in a stright row, column or diagonal (without any other coins inbetween is the winner).
+The first player who able to put four of his coins either in a straight row, column, or diagonal (without any other coins in between is the winner).

  # **UX**

 ##  **Project Goals**
-Main goal of the project is develop fun, exciting and stragergic game which can be played alone or with friend.
-Game is designed mainly for kids of age 5+ years.
+The main goal of the project is to develop a fun, exciting, and strategic game which can be played alone or with a friend.
+The game is designed mainly for kids of age 5+ years.
-Game can also be played by adults for brain trigger.
+The game can also be played by adults for brain triggers.
-This game is a developed as a part of "Interactive Front-End Development Milestone Project" with the use of frontend technologies such as  HTML, CSS and Javascript.
+This game is developed as a part of the "Interactive Front-End Development Milestone Project" with the use of front-end technologies such as  HTML, CSS, and Javascript.

 ## **Targeted Audiance**

-- This game is mainly meant to be used specially by kids which help then to spend time while developing stragergic thinking.
+- This game is mainly meant to be used especially by kids which helps them to spend time while developing strategic thinking.
-- This is 2 player game but can be played alone while second player is computer.
+- This is 2 player game but can be played alone while the second player is a computer.
-- Kids can play this game with parents and another friend .
+- Kids can play this game with parents and other friends.
-- Of course, adults can play this game just to time pass when they want to relax and wanted some challanging task while relaxing.
+- Of course, adults can play this game just to time pass when they want to relax and wanted some challenging task while relaxing.
-- This game is not gender specific and can be played by any gender.
-But in general pokemon is more popular in boys than girls so mostly themewise this is more suitable for boys.
+- This game is not gendered specific and can be played by any gender.
+But in general, pokemon is more popular with boys than girls so mostly theme-wise this is more suitable for boys.

 ##   **Player Goals**

 **Goal for Kid**

-* Easy and fun game to play which also teaches to think stratergically.
+* Easy and fun game to play which also teaches to think strategically.
 * Easy controls so that kids can play easily.
-* Can be played alone (with computer as 2nd player) or with family member or friend.
+* Can be played alone (with the computer as 2nd player) or with a family member or friend.
-* Simple understandble instructions about how to play game.
+* Simple understandable instructions about how to play the game.
-* Audio interaction suitable for game.
+* Audio interaction suitable for the game.

 **Goal for Parent**

 * Game which is easy to play but also will teach my kid about how to think logically.
-* Interative controls or with easy to understand function.
+* Interactive controls or with easy to understand function.
-* Easily understanble and accesable instructions if required.
+* Easily understandable and accessible instructions if required.
 * Game which parent can able to play with kid and generate bond.
 * Just game which will not divert kids with any unwanted advertisements.

 ## **Developer Goals**

-To develop game which has
+To develop the game which has
-* Shows developers understanding about Interactive frontend development.
+* Shows developer's understanding of Interactive frontend development.
 * Simple design which mainly suitable for kids can easily understandable and easy to play.
 * Big buttons which are suitable for screen size.
-* Dyanamic grid design based on screen size.
+* Dynamic grid design based on screen size.

 ## **User Stories**

 **General Player**

-Simple, fun game which can be played by anyone.
-While playing it can also challange brain and can teach stragergic and logical thinking.
-Game shall be easy to play and avoid too much options and control.
+A simple, fun game that can be played by anyone.
+While playing it can also challenge the brain and can teach strategic and logical thinking.
+The game shall be easy to play and avoid too many options and control.

-**As a kid (age 6+) , I want**
+**As a kid (age 6+), I want**

-* Easy to use screen layout with less buttons
+* Easy to use screen layout with fewer buttons
-* Game where I can play with less controls
+* Game where I can play with fewer controls
 * Game which I can play alone and also with friends or with my parent
-* Game which will teach me to think stratergically
+* Game which will teach me to think strategically

 **As a Parent, I want**

-* Easy and simple screen layout so that my kids can play game easily
+* Easy and simple screen layout so that my kids can play the game easily
 * Simple and minimal control
 * No advertisement so that kids are not getting divert to unwanted stuff
 * Learn to develop logical thinking ability while playing
-* Able to play with my kid just for fun to generabe parental bonding together
+* Able to play with my kid just for fun to generate parental bonding together

-**As a Adult, I want**
+**As an Adult, I want**

 * Some brain trigger while relaxing
-* Able to play without much other distractions (advertisement)
+* Able to play without any other distractions (advertisement)
 * Able to play with friend or kids

 ## **Design Choice**

 - **Colour Scheme**

-Main colors used are from got from pokemon theme colour which as mainly yellow, blue and navy blue color.
+The main colors used are from got from pokemon theme colors which as mainly yellow, blue, and navy blue color.
 Color codes taken from [this link](https://brandpalettes.com/pokemon-color-codes/)

 - **Typography**

-Petrona font is mainly used through out the website with serif as a back up font in case of any reason the font isn't being imported into the site correctly.
+Petrona font is mainly used throughout the website with a serif as a backup font in case of any reason the font isn't being imported into the site correctly.
-Petrona looks stylish but still clean font to read and correctly goes with simple design.
+Petrona looks stylish but still clean font to read and correctly goes with a simple design.
 Fonts are imported using [Google Fonts](https://fonts.google.com/).

 - **Pages**

-Game has mainly 2 pages.
-Index.html page for choosing second player and game.html page for main game page.
+The game has mainly 2 pages.
+Index.html page for choosing a second player and game.html page for main game page.
-Also error.html page is design in case there is any error in the game.
+Also, the error.html page is designed in case there is an error in the game.

 ##  **Wireframes**